rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 ```

 ### Batching
-The more SQLite statements you can include in a single request to a rqlite node, the greater writer performance will be.
+The more SQLite statements you can include in a single write request to a rqlite node, the greater write performance will be.

 By using the [bulk API](/docs/api/bulk-api/), transactions, or both, write throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way Raft and SQLite work.
 So for high throughput, execute as many operations as possible within a single request, transaction, or both.